slaily/marketingletter/site/index.md

 ## **Crafting compelling content**

+{: .note }
+> - One great article is worth more than 25 mediocre ones
+> - SEO keywords are not enough if the content isn’t helpful
+> - Content is the foundation for building lasting relationships

 Competing with larger companies based on the amount of content you produce is a losing battle.
 Instead, concentrate on creating high-quality content.
 Right now, you’re not Zappier, and that’s okay.
 Remember, one great article is worth more than 25 mediocre ones.
 Quality content performs better over time, especially when it comes to SEO.
 Think of your writing like a venture capitalist thinks about investments: spend time updating and improving your best pieces.

 Always ask yourself: "Is this content genuinely useful to the target audience?"
 This question applies to everything you write, including SEO articles.
 Good keywords are not enough if the content isn’t helpful.
 People are overwhelmed with information and don’t have time for fluff.